exzilium/password-generator/README.md

 ## Description

-The application allows a user to create a custom, randomly generated password using upper and lowercase letters, numbers, and special characters.
+The application allows a user to create a secure, custom, randomly generated password using upper and lowercase letters, numbers, and special characters.

 Please see 'Usage' for instructions.